Vmc Demonstration

 Most Unfavorable Weight (Light)

-A heavily loaded airplane has more inertia than a lightly loaded one; thus, a heavier airplane will have a higher resistance to yawing.
+Inertia: A heavily loaded airplane has more inertia than a lightly loaded one, giving it greater resistance to yawing, which also reduces VMC.

 Most Unfavorable CG Location (Aft)